Love & Hip Hop: Ratings decline (2017–19)

-On June 18, 2018, VH1 announced Love & Hip Hop: Hollywood would return for the fifth season on July 23, 2018.
-Despite continuing the franchise's overall ratings decline, the season's over-the-top storylines were well received by fans and critics, with writer Michael Arceneaux praising the season for providing a "ratchet good time" and "making Love & Hip Hop great again".
+On June 18, 2018, it was announced that the fifth season of Love & Hip Hop: Hollywood would premiere on July 23, 2018.
+Despite continuing the franchise's overall ratings decline, the season's "over-the-top" storylines were well received by fans and critics, with Mic writer Michael Arceneaux praising the season for providing a "ratchet good time" and "making Love & Hip Hop great again".
 On September 24, 2018, VH1 aired Ray J & Princess' Labor of Love, a special featuring Ray J and Princess Love, as they prepare for the birth of their daughter.
 On September 17, 2018, VH1 announced that Remy Ma and Papoose would star in their own spin-off, Remy & Papoose: Meet the Mackies.
-The show would air October 1, 2018 after Love & Hip Hop: Hollywood's eleventh episode of the season and run for three weeks.
+The show would air October 1, 2018, after Hollywood's eleventh episode of the season, and run for three weeks.

-On September 27, 2018, VH1 announced Love & Hip Hop: New York would return for the ninth season on November 26, 2018.
+On September 27, 2018, it was announced that the ninth season of Love & Hip Hop: New York would premiere on November 26, 2018.
 The season would be accompanied by an official podcast, Love & Hip Hop: The Tea, hosted by Jesse Janedy, TK Trinidad and Lem Gonsalves.

-On November 19, 2018, VH1 announced Love & Hip Hop: Miami would return for a second season on January 2, 2019.
-The season aired on Wednesday nights at 8pm/7c for the first two episodes, before being moved to 10pm/9c after Black Ink Crew: Chicago.
-After three weeks of low ratings, the show was moved back to Monday nights at 9pm/8c after Love & Hip Hop: New York.
+On November 19, 2018, VH1 announced the second season of Love & Hip Hop: Miami would premiere on January 2, 2019.
+The season aired on Wednesday nights at 8pm/7c for the first two episodes, before being moved to 10pm/9c, after Black Ink Crew: Chicago.
+The show would return to Monday nights at 9pm/8c on February 3, after Love & Hip Hop: New York.

-On February 25, 2019, VH1 announced Love & Hip Hop: Atlanta would return for the eighth season on March 25, 2019.
-On April 1, 2019, VH1 aired Love & Hip Hop Awards: Most Certified, a special hosted by Tami Roman and DC Young Fly, featuring Love & Hip Hop franchise cast members being awarded in various categories.
+On February 25, 2019, VH1 announced the eighth season of Love & Hip Hop: Atlanta would premiere on March 25, 2019.
+On April 1, 2019, VH1 aired Love & Hip Hop Awards: Most Certified, a special hosted by Tami Roman and D.C.
+Young Fly, featuring franchise cast members being awarded in various categories.
 On April 5, 2019, VH1 announced another clip show special, 40 Greatest Love & Hip Hop Moments: The Reboot, would air April 8, 2019.
 The cast of the show would win the Best Reality Royalty Award at the 2019 MTV Movie & TV Awards.